 local Unit members and the organization's national leadership.

-Veteran's Affairs & Rehabilitation -- Kim McElliott, Chairman The
+Veteran's Affairs & Rehabilitation -- Kim McElliott The

 Auxiliary's Veteran's Affairs and Rehabilitation program provides

 service and financial assistance to veterans and their families.

 Auxiliary members are interested in restoring the veteran and his family

 to normal functions - physically, mentally, socially and vocationally.

 Members provide emotional support and cheerful companionship while